deki90to/Youtube-downloader/README.md

 # Youtube-video-downloader
-Simple program for downloading youtube-videos using Python-Tkinter
+Simple program for downloading youtube videos and audios using Python-Tkinter

 Requirements: